swyddfa/arlunio/docs/using/tutorials/basics-1.rst

 Defining Our Colour
 -------------------

-Finally, we need to se the colour that we wish our shape to be.
+Finally, we need to define the colour that we wish our shape to be.
 We import color from the color library, and use the default fill colour, which will be black.

 .. doctest:: use_tutorial_basics